 If you’re ready for an exercise habit, start with pushups!
 Download the Productive app, and add four habits: “Pushup set #1″, “Pushup set #2″, “Pushup set #3″, and “Pushup set #4″.
 Here’s a link to the video I used to learn pushups form.

-If you’re interested in more on habits, pre-order a copy of my first book, Tiny Habits.
+If you’re interested in more on habits, you can now order a copy of my first book, Tiny Habits.